orangejuice/blog/data/activity/book-北上-2016/record.en.md

 date: 2022-12-23 23:59:47+08:00
 douban:
   rating: 8.5
-  subtitle: By Liu Tong / 2016 / Life, Reading, New Knowledge, Sanlian Bookstore
+  subtitle: Liu Tong / 2016 / SDX Joint Publishing Company
 ---

-Tribute to Mr. Liu Tong for eternity.
-Having read 'Going North', 'The Long March', he writes party and military history with a historian's pen.
-Neither exaggerating the good nor hiding the evil, fortunate are the readers.
+Via Twitter, eternal respect to Mr. Liu Tong.
+I have read 'Marching North' and 'The Long March,' using a historian's pen to directly record the history of the party and the army, neither flattering nor concealing the bad.
+Fortunate are the readers.